 Mitigating Risks of Inappropriate Patient Data Sharing and Use

 Mitigating risks of inappropriate patient data sharing and use is key to a healthy health data sharing ecosystem.
 To reduce risks of misusing personal health data, healthcare institutions should follow de-identification and anonymization strategies.
-These can remove sensitive personally identifiable information (PII) from individual-level and population-level data or otherwise make it difficult to identify the source of the data.
+These can remove sensitive personally identifiable information"information that can be used to distinguish or trace an individual’s identity, either alone or when combined with other personal or identifying information that is linked or lin...
+More (PII) from individual-level and population-level data or otherwise make it difficult to identify the source of the data.
 Technical approaches for healthcare institutions can include: